birdwcp/QCS/README.md

-#  the DCS code will be uploaded soon after being organized
+#  the QCS code will be uploaded soon after being organized